Updated: Jun 14

 “For example, ‘Almost Famous’ is one of our favorite movies and we probably watch it two or three times a year,” Daniel said.
 “Going to Bonnaroo and becoming the caretakers of the Roo Bus sort of became inevitable.”

-Sharla and Daniel purchased the colorful vehicle – a school bus adorned with psychedelic decorations – in 2017, when it already had gained fame and recognition.
+Sharla and Daniel purchased the colorful vehicle – a school bus adorned with psychedelic decorations – in 2017, when it had already gained fame and recognition.

 The original owners and creators of the bus were Bob and Tammy Wilson.